csshark/csshark/README.md

 <br><br>

-- :shield: Security Engineer/Purple Teamer.
+- :shield: Penetration Tester/Red Teamer.
 - :trophy: 1st and 2nd place in the Minister of National Defense Competition for building unmanned aerial, land, and water vehicles (2024).
 - :computer: Skilled in Penetration Testing, Blue Team strategies, and Purple Team methodologies.
 - :student: Always learning and improving my skills in cybersecurity.